CPSC319-2021W/SnackTrack-Client/README.md

 ---

 ### Project Overview
-A fully mobile-responsive web app commissioned by [Galvanize](https://www.wegalvanize.com/) to manage snacks in their Vancouver office.
-An iPad-friendly app was built to allow Galvanize employees to quickly register their purchase, grab a snack, and worry about the payment later.
-The app keeps track of snack inventory levels, expiration dates, transactions, and payments.
+A fully mobile-responsive web app commissioned by a Vancouver software company to manage snacks in their office.
+An iPad-friendly app was built to allow their employees to quickly register their purchase, grab a snack, and worry about the payment later.
+The app keeps track of snack inventory levels, expiration dates, and transactional data.
+Payment details are also recorded in the app, though integrated funds transfer is out of scope.
 Admin users have elevated permissions to manage inventory and audit user payments.

 ---